MARIO GUNDE PETERS & KELLEY

 • Parent ability and willingness to grow and maintain a close relationship with their child, honor time-sharing schedule, and be reasonable for unexpected changes.

-• Parent ability to act on the child’s needs instead of their own wants.
+• Parent ability to act on the child’s needs instead of their wants.

 The Child’s Preference

-The judge might consider the child’s preference when detailing the parenting plan terms in Florida child custody law.
-However, it’s certainly not the sole factor the court considers in such cases.
+When detailing the parenting plan terms in Florida child custody law, the judge might consider the child’s preference.
+However, it is not the sole factor the court considers in such cases.
 Minor children cannot attend their custody hearings without prior court approval.

 So, if you want to request your child’s testimony, you will need to schedule a court hearing for that request.
-The judge will consider your reasons and other relevant factors when ruling whether to allow the minor to testify or not.
-If the court allows child testimony, it will more than likely be in-camera.
+The judge will consider your reasons and other relevant factors when ruling whether to allow the minor to testify.
+If the court allows child testimony, it will likely be in-camera.

 Where Should You File the Custody Case?